semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

 1. You are the collaborator on the repository.
 2. You gave Semaphore OAuth app access to your repositories (public or public & private).
-3. The Semaphore OAuth app is approved for GitHub organization (applies only if the repository is in GitHub organization and not the personal account).
+3. You approved the Semaphore OAuth app GitHub organization (applies only if the repository is in GitHub organization and not the personal account).

 Depending on how many conditions above are met, the repository list can either:
 - Contain all the repositories you have access to.